mali5820k/Cobralyth/README.md

     - Debug module for debugger
   - Runtime module(s):
     - Files that provide a C++ API exposing the language's runtime functionality (Not a VM or Interpreter)
-    - Aim is to allow for swapping of runtime modules for testing different runtimes.
+    - Aim is to allow for swapping of runtime modules for testing different runtimes and features.
 ## Runtime Specification:
 - Pass-by-reference and Pass-by-value handling:
    - Pass-by-reference is used by prefixing a variable with an "&", pass-by-value is used otherwise.